EPprivate/private_repo/README.md

 ## Locating errors

 Along with highlighting errors in the editor, IntelliJ IDEA duplicates all related information in a variety of places, making it easier to find and correct the mistakes.
-All relevant information is displayed on the following elements:
+All relevant information is displayed:

 ![errors overview](https://github.com/EPprivate/private_repo/blob/main/images/errors%20overview.png?raw=true)